pierre-24/stdlite/docs/app.md

     Parameters for the Coulomb integral, $\gamma_J$, in the [monopole approximation](theory.md#std-dft-or-the-monopole-approximation).

-!!! abstract "Parameter for exchange integrals"
+!!! abstract "Parameter for exchange ops_integrals"

     **Type**: `float`
     **Keyword**: `gammaK`